qikunxiang/MultiMarginalOptimalTransport/README.md

 # Description of files

-+ func/truncmixnorm/      contains functions related to truncated mixture of normal distributions
++ func/mixtruncnorm/      contains functions related to mixture of truncated normal distributions
     - norm\_partialexp.m: function used for computing a specific form of expectation related to a normal distribution
-    - truncmixnorm\_partialexp.m: function used for computing a specific form of expectation related to a truncated mixture of normal distributions
+    - mixtruncnorm\_partialexp.m: function used for computing a specific form of expectation related to a mixture of truncated normal distributions
-    - truncmixnorm\_invcdf.m: function used for computing the inverse cumulative distribution function of a truncated mixture of normal distributions via the bisection method
+    - mixtruncnorm\_invcdf.m: function used for computing the inverse cumulative distribution function of a mixture of truncated normal distributions via the bisection method
-    - truncmixnorm\_momentset.m: function used for computing the integrals of the functions in an interpolation function basis (which characterizes a moment set) with respect to a truncated mixture of normal distributions
+    - mixtruncnorm\_momentset.m: function used for computing the integrals of the functions in an interpolation function basis (which characterizes a moment set) with respect to a mixture of truncated normal distributions
-    - truncmixnorm\_momentset\_construct.m: function used for iteratively constructing a moment set surrounding a truncated mixture of normal distributions with a given number of knots
+    - mixtruncnorm\_momentset\_construct.m: function used for iteratively constructing a moment set surrounding a mixture of truncated normal distributions with a given number of knots

 + func/momentset1d/      contains functions related to moment set surrounding one-dimensional distribution with bounded support
     - momentset1d\_basisfunc\_bounded.m: function used for computing the values of the functions in an interpolation function basis for given inputs